inferred/FreeBuilder/README.md

 <em><strong>Why is `@FreeBuilder` better than [AutoValue][]?</strong></em>

-It's not!
-AutoValue provides an implementing class with a package-visible constructor, so you can easily implement the Factory pattern. `@FreeBuilder` provides an implementing class with a builder API, so you can easily implement and customize the Builder pattern.
-So, like chalk and cheese, which you use depends on what you want!
+It’s not!
+AutoValue provides an implementing class with a package-visible constructor, so you can easily implement the Factory pattern.
+If you’re writing an immutable type that needs a small number of values to create (Effective Java suggests at most three), and is not likely to require more in future, use the Factory pattern.

-If you're writing an immutable type that needs a small number of values to create (<em>Effective Java</em> suggests at most three), and is not likely to require more in future, use the Factory pattern.
+How about if you want a builder?
+[AutoValue.Builder][] lets you explicitly specify a minimal Builder interface that will then be implemented by generated code, while `@FreeBuilder` provides a generated builder API.
+AutoValue.Builder is better if you must have a minimal API&mdash;for instance, in an Android project, where every method is expensive&mdash;or strongly prefer a visible-in-source API at the expense of many useful methods.
 Otherwise, consider using `@FreeBuilder` to implement the Builder pattern.

 <em><strong>I used [AutoValue][], but now have more than three properties!
 How
 do I migrate to `@FreeBuilder`?</strong></em>